conest/card_dungeon/doc/GDD.md

 ### Art

-1. Map: 16*16 tile-sets; elements like treasure chest; decoration
+1. Map: 16*16 tile-sets; elements like a treasure chest; decoration
 2. Player: 4 direction movement; Animation(4 Frames?); Different animation when using a card(casting spells or skills)
 3. Enemy or Monsters art; animation? (if enough time)
 4. Cards: icon